A topic from the subject of Analytical Chemistry in Chemistry.

 • Sensitivity: The ability of an analytical method to detect small amounts of a substance.

-• Selectivity: The ability of an analytical method to distinguish between different substances.
+• Selectivity: The ability of an analytical method to distinguish between different substances in a mixture.

 Conclusion